Dewey Beard

+Biography

 Iron Hail joined the Ghost Dance movement and was in Spotted Elk's band along with his parents, siblings, wife and child.
-He and his family left the Cheyenne River Indian Reservation on December 23, 1890 with Spotted Elk and approximately 300 other Miniconjou and 38 Hunkpapa Lakota on a winter trek to the Pine Ridge Indian Reservation to avoid the perceived trouble which was anticipated in the wake of Sitting Bull's murder at Standing Rock Indian Reservation.
+He and his family left the Cheyenne River Indian Reservation on December 23, 1890, with Spotted Elk and approximately 300 other Miniconjou and 38 Hunkpapa Lakota on a winter trek to the Pine Ridge Indian Reservation to avoid the perceived trouble which was anticipated in the wake of Sitting Bull's murder at Standing Rock Indian Reservation.
 He and his family were present at the Wounded Knee Massacre, where he was shot three times, twice in the back and some of his family, including his mother, father, wife and infant child were killed.
 He recounted his experiences in an in depth interview with Eli S. Ricker for a book Ricker planned to write.

 Dewey Beard changed his name from Iron Hail when he converted to Roman Catholicism.
-He was a member of Buffalo Bill's Wild West Show for 15 years and was featured in Buffalo Bill's 1914 silent picture The Indian Wars Refought.
+He was a member of Buffalo Bill's Wild West show for 15 years and was featured in Buffalo Bill's 1914 silent picture The Indian Wars Refought.

 In the early 1940s Beard and his wife Alice were raising horses on their land on the Pine Ridge Indian Reservation.
 In 1942 the Department of War annexed 341725 acres of the reservation for use as an aerial gunnery and bombing range.
 Beard's family was among the 125 Lakota families uprooted from their homes.
-They were compensated by the government for their land in installments which were too low to enable them to afford more property, and as a result they both moved into a poor section of Rapid City.
+They were compensated by the government for their land in installments which were too low to enable them to afford more property, and as a result they both moved into a poor section of Rapid City, South Dakota.

+Death

-When he died in 1955 at the age of ninety six, Dewey Beard was the last known Lakota survivor of the Battle of the Little Big Horn, and the last known Lakota survivor of the Wounded Knee Massacre.
+When he died in 1955 at age 96, Dewey Beard was the last known Lakota survivor of the Battle of the Little Bighorn, and the last known Lakota survivor of the Wounded Knee Massacre.